 Construction of Phase II begins in 2003 and is scheduled for completion in 2007.
 However, because the construction will involve looping in Phases, additional volumes begin in 2004.
 Total capital expenditures for Phase II are US$431.1 million, starting in 2003.
 Funds for the 5-year program will go toward increasing pipe capacity from 30 MMcmd to 60 MMcmd.

-Key Projected Results

-Phase II capital expenditures are set forth in the table below:
+Phase II capital expenditures for GTB are set forth in the table below: